FlowFuse/website/src/blog/2024/10/exploring-flowfuse-sbom-feature.md

 Adopting these practices in your development routine will enhance your applications' security and cultivate a proactive maintenance culture.
 Security is a team effort, and staying vigilant about your dependencies is essential for protecting your projects.
 The FlowFuse SBOM feature is an invaluable auditing tool, accessible to all team members with the appropriate permissions, allowing everyone to contribute to maintaining security seamlessly.

-**[Sign up](https://app.flowfuse.com/) for FlowFuse now and enjoy a free trial to explore all our features!
-Discover how you can enhance your Node-RED projects and accelerate your production processes.**
+**Try FlowFuse today with a free trial!
+Discover how you can enhance your Node-RED projects and accelerate your production processes.
+[Sign up now](https://app.flowfuse.com/account/create)!**

 *If you are an educator or student, we offer support and provide free licenses.
 Contact us for more information [here](/education/).*